-Free Kids’ Fishing Clinic promises day of learning, fun
+Free Kids’ Fishing Clinic in Pensacola promises day of learning, fun

-The Florida Fish and Wildlife Conservation Commission (FWC) will offer a free Kids’ Fishing Clinic for children between the ages of 5 and 15 from 9 a.m. to noon at Plaza De Luna, 997 S. Palafox St.
+The Florida Fish and Wildlife Conservation Commission (FWC) will offer a free Kids’ Fishing Clinic for children between the ages of 5 and 15 from 9 a.m. to noon April 13 at Vince J. Whibbs Sr. Community Maritime Park, 301 W. Main St.

-This free clinic enables young people to learn the basics of environmental stewardship, fishing ethics, angling skills and safety.
+These free clinics enable young people to learn the basics of conservation stewardship, fishing ethics, angling skills and safety.
 In addition, environmental displays will offer participants a unique chance to experience Florida’s marine life firsthand.

 Kids’ Fishing Clinics strive to achieve several goals, but the main objective is to create responsible marine-resource stewards by teaching children about the vulnerability of Florida’s marine ecosystems.
 In addition, organizers hope to teach fundamental saltwater fishing skills and provide participants a positive fishing experience.